 The drawback of the weighted gauge is that it cannot be adjusted precisely for higher altitudes.
-A 15 pound weight must be used for processing at higher altitudes.
-This could result in over processing at altitudes requiring 12 to 14 pounds pressure and create a lower quality canned food.
+A 15-pound weight must be used for processing at higher altitudes.
+This could result in over-processing at altitudes requiring 12 to 14 pounds of pressure and creating lower quality canned food.

 Many models of pressure canners have a rubber gasket.
 Although not all models do.
 If yours has a rubber gasket, be certain to check the gasket each time you can.
 If the gasket is cracked, brittle or no longer fits in the lid you'll need to replace the gasket.

-The USDA states a pressure canner much be large enough to hold at least 4 quart sized canning jars in order to considered safe for canning.
+The USDA states a pressure canner much be large enough to hold at least 4 quart-sized canning jars in order to be considered safe for canning.

 My choice for pressure canner

 I have canned for more than 30 years and grew up with my mom and grandmother who canned every summer.